apache/mxnet/docs/how_to/add_op_in_backend.md

 ```

 ### Forward Function
-Forward function defines the operator behavior in the forward pass
+Forward function defines the operator's behavior in the forward pass
 of neural networks.
 For our `quadratic` operator, it simply implements
 the logic of running a tensor through the quadratic function performing
 a few element-wise operations.
-We paste the whole forward function code here
+We first paste the whole forward function code here
-and let's go through it line by line.
+and then, let's go through it line by line.
 ```cpp
 template<typename xpu>                                                        // 1
 void QuadraticOpForward(const nnvm::NodeAttrs& attrs,                         // 2